dotnet/docs/admin/governance.md

 - **whats-new**: This action runs once a month to publish our "What's new" article.
 - **repo-man**: This GitHub workflow examines issues and PRs and adds classification labels.

-## Labels for automation
+## :label: Labels for automation

 - `needs-more-info`: We apply this label when we can't proceed without more information.
 An action will close this issue if there isn't a response.
 It will remove the label when a new comment from the OP is added.
 - `rerun-action-*`: These labels trigger *repo-man* to apply classification labels.
-- `reQUEST`, `seQUESTered`: These labels trigger the Quest action to sync issues with our internal Azure DevOps board.
+- `:world_map: reQUEST`, `:pushpin: seQUESTered`: These labels trigger the Quest action to sync issues with our internal Azure DevOps board.

-## Labels for reporting
+## :ledger: Labels for reporting

 - `*/tech`, `*/prod`: These labels provide 1st and 2nd level organization to our content.
 - `doc-*`, `product-*`: These provide classifications for what kind of issue is it.
 - `okr-*`: These map to our internal OKR system.

-## Additional fields in projects
+## :heavy_plus_sign: Additional fields in projects

 We're assigning values to the following additional properties using the new GitHub project system.